AbhayMishra1371/ddummy/README.md

+Okay, here is the collection of JavaScript and related HTML snippets formatted correctly for a Markdown (README.md) file.
+This uses H2 headings for topics and fenced code blocks with language identifiers for syntax highlighting and easy copying.

+markdown
+# Web Wizard 3.0 - JavaScript & DOM Snippets

-Okay, here are the code snippets with all comments removed for a cleaner copy-paste experience during hands-on sessions.
+This file contains JavaScript code snippets from the Web Wizard 3.0 presentation, intended for easy reference and copy-pasting during hands-on sessions.

-*HELLO WORLD*
+## Hello World

 javascript
 console.log("Hello, Web Development World!");
 alert("Welcome to JavaScript!");

-*VARIABLES AND DATA TYPES*
+## Variables and Data Types

 javascript
 let dynamicVariable = "I can change";